Asia Pacific 1916: China's Warlord Era Begins

 Yuan Shikai, the President of the Republic of China, accepted the invitation of a specially convened “Representative Assembly” and proclaimed himself Emperor of China, taking the era name Hongxian.
-The new Empire of China was set to formally begin on 1 January 1916, however the Emperor did not have the domestic and international support he was anticipating and ended up postponing and then canceling the accession rites.
+The new Empire of China was set to formally begin on 1 January 1916, however the Emperor did not have the domestic and international support he was anticipating and ended up postponing and then canceling the accession rites.in wikipedia

 25 Dec 1915–14 Jul 1916 National Protection War▲

 In response to Yuan Shikai’s restoration of the Chinese Empire, Cai E and Tang Jiyao—military leaders of Yunnan province—declared independence, forming the National Protection Army to fight Yuan.
 They were soon joined by other southern provinces.
 After Yuan’s attempt to suppress the revolt was defeated in Sichuan in March 1916, he abandoned his bid to become Emperor.
 This did not end the war, which continued until Yuan’s death in June.in wikipedia

 22 Mar 1916 Restoration of Republic of China▲

 Following provincial rebellions, the withdrawal of support of foreign powers, and threats to invade by the Empire of Japan, Yuan Shikai, the Hongxian Emperor, disestablished the Empire of China and reinstated the Republic of China.in wikipedia